delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Initial_Setup.md

 ## Uploading The New Plugin

-Now, we can upload the artifact onto our Delphix Engine.
+Now we can upload the artifact onto our Delphix Engine.
 Again, we'll use the `dvp` tool.

 ```
 (venv) first_plugin$ dvp upload -e engine.company.com -u admin